 10. Keep Your Routine Fresh

-Combined exercises, weight lifting, and cardio are all important workouts to get in shape.
+Combined exercises, weight lifting, and cardio workouts are all essential to getting in shape.

 Within each type, you have a range of options to choose from.